 “Nothing in life is completely confidential.”

 In the not-so-distant, privacy-obsessed future of 2076, the world is still rocking from a cyber-catastrophe.
-Seems the internet cloud has finally burst, and everyone's squirmy little secrets have been dumped out for all to see.
+Seems “the cloud” has finally burst, and everyone’s squirmy little secrets have been dumped out for all to see.
 Goodbye, internet.
 And goodbye anything remotely resembling privacy.
-In the aftermath, paranoia rules and people desperately slip in and out of various costumes and disguises to conceal their true identies -- not just their names, but their gender, race or even species.
+In the aftermath, paranoia rules and people desperately slip in and out of various costumes and disguises to conceal their true identies — not just their names, but their gender, their race, even their species.

 And right smack dab in the middle of it all is PATRICK “P.I.”
 IMMELMANN, an young, unlicensed investigator and “discount pararazzo” from Los Angeles who’s been hired by Taj McGill, a young and possibly unstable woman who favours dressing up as a tiger, to find out all he can about… Taj herself.

 But when Taj turns up very dead in her apartment, her sister Raveena, hires Patrick to look into her murder.
 He’s reluctant, at first, until somebody tries to kill him and Raveena (and burns down LA’s historial Chateau Marmont in the process).

 And then it becomes personal.
 It’s all marvelously played out in big, bold artwork (courtesy of Marcos Martin and colorist Munsta Vicente); a bright shiny nightmare, where adults play dress up all day long, dressing up as fish and cats and cowboys and ballerinas or whatever–anything to protect their own true selves from discovery.